BackupTheBerlios/prorefactor-svn/trunk/org.prorefactor.lib/antlr/README.txt

 ======================================================================
  *SOFTWARE RIGHTS*

- ANTLR 1989-2004 Developed by Terence Parr
- Partially supported by University of San Francisco & jGuru.com
+ ANTLR 1989-2005 Developed by Terence Parr @ University of San Francisco

  We reserve no legal rights to the ANTLR--it is fully in the public domain.
 An individual or company may do whatever